nielshn/nielshn/README.md

 - **Database:** SQL, Firebase, MongoDB, Supabase

 ### What I'm Learning
-I'm currently deepening my knowledge in advanced back-end developmen and Cloud Computing with Artificial Intelligence integration.
+I'm currently deepening my knowledge in advanced back-end development and Cloud Computing with Artificial Intelligence integration.

 ### Collaboration
 I'm always open to collaborating on exciting projects.
 Let's innovate and shape the future of technology together.